ugrid-conventions/ugrid-conventions/README.md

 [UGRID Google Group](https://groups.google.com/forum/#!forum/ugrid-interoperability)
 which had members from many different unstructured grid modeling communities (including SELFE, ELCIRC, FVCOM, ADCIRC).
-From these discussions Bert Jagers (Deltares) created the first draft of this document.
+From these discussions Bert Jagers (Deltares) created the first draft of this document, and the community worked to develop version 1.0.
-We will likely propose this as a CF Standard once it has been fully tested by the community.

 ## Contributors